Gizachew29/jupyter/docs/source/community/community-call-notes/2022-january.md

 Think of it as a monthly, virtual JupyterCon.
 It’s a place to announce and share fun things happening in the Jupyter community.

 For more discussion on the format of these calls, see the thread [here](https://discourse.jupyter.org/t/reviving-the-all-jupyter-team-meetings/423).
-For more discussion on the format of these calls, see the thread [here](https://discourse.jupyter.org/t/reviving-the-all-jupyter-team-meetings/423).

 ## Short reports, celebrations, shout-outs